FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC3/doc/01Introduction.md

 ## General

-FIX Simple Binary Encoding (SBE) targets high performance trading systems.
+SBE targets high performance trading systems.
 It is optimized for low latency of encoding and decoding while keeping bandwidth utilization reasonably small.
 For compatibility, it is intended to represent all FIX semantics.